 EPCRA Penalties.
-EPCRA section 325 allows civil and administrative penalties ranging up to \$10,000 - \$75,000 per violation or per day per violation when facilities fail to comply with the reporting requirements.
+EPCRA section 325 allows for civil and administrative penalties ranging from up to \$21,916 - \$164,3671 per violation per day when facilities fail to comply with the reporting requirements.
 Criminal penalties up to \$50,000 or five years in prison apply to any person who knowingly and willfully fails to provide emergency release notification.
 Penalties of not more than \$20,000 and/or up to one year in prison apply to any person who knowingly and willfully discloses any information entitled to protection as a trade secret.